blockchainapis/docs/docs/tutorial/tokens/display-token-decimals.md

 ---
-title: "How to display a token amount in decimal form"
+title: "How to display a token amount in his decimal form"
 description: "Learn how to convert a token from his unsigned integer form to his decimal form.
 And also from his unsigned integer form to decimal form"
 sidebar_position: 2
 sidebar_label: "Display Tokens in Decimal Form"